 On January 1, 2012, Queens College joined the Healthy CUNY Tobacco Free Initiative and became a completely tobacco-free campus.

-Smokers can still smoke outside the campus, but please be especially careful to avoid campus entryways.
-Secondhand smoke can adversely affect fellow students or staff, especially those with pulmonary disease.
+Smokers can still smoke outside the campus, but we ask everyone to be especially careful to avoid campus entryways.
+Secondhand smoke can adversely affect fellow students or staff, particularly those with pulmonary disease.

 Health Benefits of Quitting

 - 20 minutes - Your heart rate and blood pressure drop.

 - 12 hours - The carbon monoxide level in your blood drops to normal.

 - 2 weeks to 3 months - Circulation improves and lung function increases.